Dornier Do 217: Night fighter variants

-Do 217J
+Do 217 J

-In 1941, with Germany under increased night-time attack by RAF Bomber Command and with shortages of the Messerschmitt Bf 110 and the preferred Junkers Ju 88C night fighters, it was decided to supplement the night-fighter force with a version of the Do 217E, despite its much greater size and 15-ton weight.
-This aircraft, the Do 217J, was fitted with a new "solid" nose, similar to that used by Dornier in night fighter versions of the Do 17 and Do 215, with four forward firing 2 cm MG FF cannon and four 7.92 mm machine guns.
+In 1941, with Germany under increased night-time attack by RAF Bomber Command and with shortages of the Messerschmitt Bf 110 and the preferred Junkers Ju 88C night fighters, it was decided to supplement the night-fighter force with a version of the Do 217 E, despite its much greater size and 15-ton weight.
+This aircraft, the Do 217 J, was fitted with a new "solid" nose, similar to that used by Dornier in night fighter versions of the Do 17 and Do 215, with four forward firing 2 cm MG FF cannon and four 7.92 mm machine guns.
 By October 1940, the production of heavy night fighters and night fighters such as the Do 217 and Ju 88, had been discussed comprehensively and by 5 November 1941 these discussions had been concluded.
 On 23 November the Technische Amt (T.A.) had ordered the Dornier bomber fleet to be withdrawn in accordance with a decision made earlier that year on 23 May.
-Dornier designated the subject of their new project the "Do 217Z", later renamed the Do 217J.
+Dornier designated the subject of their new project the "Do 217 Z", later renamed the Do 217 J.

-The Japanese Imperial Navy and Japanese Army Air Force had also taken an interest in license building the type in the summer 1942, demonstrating the type's potential.
+The Japanese Imperial Navy and Japanese Army Air Force had also taken an interest in license building the type in mid-1942, demonstrating the type's potential.
 The Luftwaffe, however, had no intention of delivering the Do 217 to Japan, and none were ever exported.
 Dornier encountered many problems in procuring the BMW 801 engines required for the night fighter versions.
 Junkers had also struggled with BMW deliveries, its Ju 88C variants were to be powered by the BMW as the initial Jumo 211B/F engine plan had been abandoned.
-The Do 217s competitor, the Ju 88C, had only four fixed guns, whereas the Dornier could hold eight.
-In most cases, the Ju 88C carried only one 2 cm MG FF and three 7.92 mm MG 17s.
+The Do 217s competitor, the Ju 88 C, had only four fixed guns, whereas the Dornier could hold eight.
+In most cases, the Ju 88 C carried only one 2 cm MG FF and three 7.92 mm MG 17s.

 In January 1941 Junkers concentrated on the C variant designs.
 It planned on producing 60 C-4s and 374 C-6s powered by Jumo 211s.
 It later transpired to Dornier that Junkers also wanted the BMW 801 to power the C-6.
 The power plants would also be supplemented with GM-1 nitrous oxide injection engine performance boosters for greater performance or alternatively, using the new, more powerful Jumo 213.
 The Ju 88s weaponry was improved by the addition of one or two MG FFs in the fuselage.
 Both the Do 217 and Ju 88 used the FuG 202 Lichtenstein B/C sets, but later Ju 88s were given FuG 212 Lichtenstein C-1s and later FuG 220s.
 The equipment of the Dornier did not change.
-Against this competition Dornier needed to improve the types abilities as a night fighter.
+Against this competition Dornier needed to improve the types' abilities as a night fighter.